mazzyy/RaynMaker.Portfolio/docs/Backlog.md

 - refactor core positions logic
   - move to dedicated interactor and make buy and sell methods public so that we can test individually

-- anual roi actually is no simple math average ...
+- annual roi actually is no simple math average ...

 - show negative numbers in red